Drdotwhateverwei/Robinhood/README.md

-# Web Scraping With RSelenium
+Introduction

-Scraping dynamic webpage which can only be done with RSelenium package
+Scraping dynamic webpage can only be done with RSelenium package in R

 Tutorial on RSelenium
 https://thatdatatho.com/2019/01/22/tutorial-web-scraping-rselenium/